tmip-emat/tmip-emat/docs/source/emat.scope/scope.file.rst

 The **inputs:** section contains the scoped inputs including uncertainties, levers, and constants that are to be set in the core model.
-Depending on the input types, there are slightly different parameters to be set.
+Depending on the input types, there are slightly different parameter settings available.
 Below we outline some of the more common uses cases.
 For a full set of input options, see the :ref:`Parameters <input_parameters>` documentation.

-All inputs regardless of type share a common base set of settings:

-**name**
+Within the inputs section, individual inputs are defined by names.
 The name of a parameter is a string with a unique value not shared by any other model input or output.
 It is not required but it is generally advisable for parameter names to be a valid Python identifier (i.e. no spaces, starts with a letter or underscore, contains only letters, numbers, and underscores.)

+For each defined, name, a number of related settings can be given in the scope file.
+Not all of these settings are applicable to all input types.

 **ptype**
     The ptype is one of *uncertainty*, *lever*, or *constant*, and describes what kind of controls and tools might be used in exploratory modeling.
+This should be set for every input.

 **dtype**
     The dtype is one of *float*, *integer*, *bool* (for True/False